Serpentine Squiggles

 What’s the point of all this?

-Here’s a question: I am big and hot.
-What am I?
+Here’s a question: I am big and hot — what am I?

 Did you answer right?
 Did it feel like an answer, or a guess?
 Does this count as a riddle?
 It parses, sure; it’s a valid answer to the question.
-But so is “a huge campire”, or “plus size lingeie model”, or “viral yet controversial tweet.”
+But so is “a huge campire”, or “plus size lingerie model”, or “viral yet controversial tweet.”

 Consider instead:

-With pointed fangs and in plain sight, my bloodless victims are bound by my bite.
-What am I?
+With pointed fangs and in plain sight, my bloodless victims are bound by my bite — what am I?

 The answer?